rpriam/stratifreg-code/README.md

 intercept may be removed (centering $y_\ell$).
 The code development had involved the use of modern <br> tools, for code refactoring into classes, docstring writing, code cleaning, debugging.

-## To de added as soon as possible:
-- smoother multi-points at joints
-- optimal computation for $x_o$
-- statistical tests and variance
-- model and variable selection
-- full numpy implementation

 ## Usage

 `import stratifreg`